-Methyl Ethel, consisting of Jake Webb, Chris Wright and Thom Stewart, began their journey in 2013, surging through Perth’s most popular venues and festivals with their incredibly catchy lyrical chords and infectious pop sensibilities.
-By 2016, their signatures had reached Remote Control Record’s books – home to successful musicians such as Grimes, FKA Twigs, Mac DeMarco and Thom Yorke.
-Before proceeding with the questions, we had a brief chat on the culture clash between Australian and American culture, Webb and I soon arriving on the topics of the inner consciousness of anxiety and its relation to inspiration, to the purpose of experimental pop’s projection towards the audience.
+Methyl Ethel, consisting of Jake Webb, Chris Wright and Thom Stewart, began their journey in 2013 surging through Perth’s most popular venues and festivals with their incredibly catchy lyrical chords and infectious pop sensibilities.
+By 2016 their signatures had reached Remote Control Record’s books – home to successful musicians such as Grimes, FKA Twigs, Mac DeMarco and Thom Yorke.
+Webb and I converse on the topics of the inner consciousness of anxiety, its relation to inspiration, and the role experimental pop has towards its audience.

 Psychologist Nachmonson quotes ‘The true artist belongs to those who possess a rich inner consciousness [dreaming state];” due to the external and internal stimuli stored in our unconsciousness, it is suppressed, resulting in tension, then later inspiration.
 How has experiencing this state led to the upcoming release of Everything Is Forgotten?

 I think it’s a really good way of describing the experience.
 When I set out to conceptualise a song I try to use and speak to raw emotions, which is that of a dream state.
 It’s like a little hodgepodge, kind of Jackson Pollock thinking – of experience and emotion – and it comes out.
 The only way to make it linear is by giving it a narrative or making it conversational.